-The Bund has recently been given new life as a night time destination, with dilapidated buildings demolished to make way for neon-lit jazz clubs, cocktail lounges and restaurants.
-Bustling bar and restaurant areas in Shanghai include the pedestrianised Nanjing Road, Hengshan Road and Maoming South Road, which is popular with expats.
+The Bund has recently been given new life as a night time destination, with dilapidated buildings demolished to make way for neon-lit jazz clubs, cocktail lounges, and restaurants.
+Bustling bar and restaurant areas in Shanghai include the pedestrianised Nanjing Road, Hengshan Road, and Maoming South Road, all increasingly popular with expats.

-The district around the Julu Lu and Tongren Lu intersection is a cheaper and seedier option for those who want to party hard.
-There is still a booming sex trade in Shanghai and some areas of town are safer than others.
-It is best to stay in groups when going out at night.
+The district around the Julu Lu and Tongren Lu intersection is a cheaper and more exciting option for those who want to party hard.
+There is still a booming sex trade in Shanghai and some areas of town are safer than others and it is best to stay in groups when going out at night.

-Shanghai is a major concert destination in Asia, and travellers will find large international concerts on the calendar along with a number of local Mando-pop or Canto-pop acts.
+Shanghai is a major concert destination in Asia, and travellers will find large international concerts on the calendar all year round along with a number of local Mando-pop or Canto-pop acts.
 There are also a number of good jazz clubs on Fuxing Lu.

 Become our Shanghai Travel Expert